mike-little/udacity-matching-game/README.md

 ## Getting Started

 After download, install to any local directory and open index.html to play the game.

+To start playing the game pick a card, then try to select another matching card.
+Continue doing this until you have matched all the cards.
+You can restart the game by clicking the restart button on the upper right hand corner of the page.

 ### Prerequisites